enkidevs/curriculum/coding-intro/core/variables-and-data/lets-use-a-variable.md

 ---

-# Let's use a Variable
+# Let's Use a Variable

 ---
 ## Content